Insure.com ranks 2025’s best insurers. See the winners.

 How trustworthy is Molina?

 Molina has earned customers’ trust.
-In our survey, 77% of respondents said they trust the company.
-The insurer ranked fifth in this category, which Kaiser Permanente led.
+In our survey, 78% of respondents said they trust the company.
+UnitedHealthcare led this category.

 Insurance companyPercent of customers who say they trust their health insurance company